 If you want to run reporting on your Voucherify data, consider filtering and exporting them as a

 CSV file.
 Vouchers, Customers, and Redemptions offer this functionality.
 Read more in Export Data guide.

-- API keys - In Project Settings, you'll find API keys and the information about the current version of API for a project.
+- API keys – in Project Settings, you'll find API keys and the information about the current version of API for a project.
 Additionally, you can control client-side features access, including white-listed domains.

-- integrations - Here, you can turn on and off your third-party connectors.
+- Integrations – here, you can turn on and off your third-party connectors.

 Your Voucherify space is organized around separate